 The consensuses adopted in this interpretation provide information regarding the RTT, AMT credit and GILTI under the federal Tax Cuts and Jobs Act, and the statutory accounting assessment for reporting and disclosure for each of these items.

+On XXXXXXXXXX, 2026, the Working Group nullified INT 18-03, effective January 1, 2027.
+Guidance for RTT and AMT credit were allowed to expire, and guidance related to GILTI, now known as Net Controlled Foreign Corporations Tested Income (NCTI), which was made permanent by the One Big Beautiful Bill Act (OBBBA), and was added to SSAP No. 101.

 No further discussion is planned.